Feyerabend/vm/basal0/README.md

 The language is called *basal/0* which is Swedish for "basic/0" in the spirit of *PL/0* and *enkel/0*.
 The language inherits and have similarities with BASIC.
 The main point here is to illustrate how a compiler can address manipulation of tokens, in this case, to enhance the language.
-Also BASIC has a relatively simple syntax to build from.
+Also BASIC has a relatively simple syntax to build from, as it mostly relies on simple statements that do not require to much energy to parse.

 ## sample